-In response to the fast developing economic growth in Shenzhen and the wider Pearl River Delta region, the College of Urban Transportation and Logistics aims to cultivate advanced application-oriented talents in the field of urban transportation and logistics by exploring a model of “degree education + work placement + project participation”.
+In response to the latest demand and trend of industrial innovation and technological revolution, and to serve the development strategy of the Guangdong-Hong Kong-Macao Greater Bay Area, the College of Urban Transportation and Logistics aims to cultivate advanced applied talents in the field of urban transportation and logistics by exploring a model of “degree education + work placement + project participation”.

-The design diagram of College of Urban Transportation and Logistics [Photo/Infrastructure Construction Office]
+College of Urban Transportation and Logistics [Photo/Party Affairs Committee Publicity Office]

 In terms of school-enterprise cooperation, the College has signed a corporation agreement with Shenzhen Metro Co.
-Ltd. on the set-up and operation of the College.
-The decision-making right will lie with the College’s Board of Governors led by the dean, with Shenzhen Metro providing a certain amount of funding.
-In terms of international cooperation, the college has signed a memorandum of cooperation with the Netherlands Organization for Applied Scientific Research (TNO) as well as Delft University of Technology (in Netherlands) in aspects of joint education, training program and scientific research.
+Ltd. The decision-making right will lie with the College’s Board of Governors led by the dean, with Shenzhen Metro providing a certain amount of funding.
+In terms of international cooperation, the College has signed a memorandum of cooperation with the Netherlands Organization for Applied Scientific Research (TNO) as well as Delft University of Technology (in Netherlands) in aspects of joint education, training program and scientific research.
 Teachers from Netherlands will give courses or short-term intensive lectures for students of Shenzhen Technology University (SZTU).
-SZTU and TNO intend to form a joint research center in Shenzhen in the future to develop joint research project on intelligent transportation and smart city.
+SZTU and TNO intend to form a joint research center in Shenzhen in the future to develop joint research projects on intelligent transportation and smart city.